JarodMica/audiobook_maker/README.md

 :heavy_check_mark: Sentence remapping in case you need to update the original text file that was used for generation

-:heavy_check_mark: Integration with popular open-source models like TortoiseTTS, RVC, StyleTTS (to be added), and XTTS (to be added)
+:heavy_check_mark: Integration with popular open-source models like TortoiseTTS, RVC, StyleTTS, F5TTS and XTTS (to be added)

 ## What changed from v1 and v2?
 ### As a user?